IvoNet/k8s-vagrant/README.md

 vagrant up
 ```

+Now be patient... the standard setup (1 master, 2 workers) can easily take
+up to 30 minutes (or longer) to complete depending on you internet
+connection and the speed of your machine

-Don't forget to join the workers with the `kubectl join` command as provided
+Don't forget to join the workers with the `kubeadm join` command as provided
-during the creation of the cluster
+during the creation of the cluster.

 ### Master login